maireadwhite/The-Real-Womens-Club/README.md

 Tried differnet font sizes for menu tabs at the begining.
 Have decided to leave at 100% until more work is done to site.
 Decided to go with flexbox as a layout, seems much cleaner layout and seems to fit the style im after.
 Tried different colors to complement each other.
+Tried lots of pics to try fill main page.